-Members of the LEPC represent a large number of government and private organizations, industries, and occupations in order to provide the expertise to advise on plan development and to offer a "total package" of planning and outreach capability.
+LEPC members represent a large cross section of government and private organizations, industries, and occupations in order to provide their expertise during plan development and to offer a "total package" of planning and outreach capability.
 By law, the LEPC membership must represent a cross section of the jurisdiction in which it resides.
-The LEPC members shall be nominated by County Commissioners and will be approved by the CEPR.
+The LEPC members shall be nominated by County Commissioners and will be approved